This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 Expert Tips

-- If you’d like to, you can play around with the ingredient ratios to achieve the flavour you like, but remember that this paste is usually used as a base to create sauces by adding even more ingredients!
+• If you’d like to, you can play around with the ingredient ratios to achieve the heat level and flavor you like, but remember that this paste is usually used as a base to create sauces by adding even more ingredients!

 Serving Tips

-- This sauce has so many uses.
+This spicy paste has so many uses.
 Use it to spice things up, give amazing flavor, to dip, or to garnish.
 You really can’t go wrong!

 Storage Tips